 Step 1: Have treats with you when going out for a walk, a treat pouch attached to your waist can be very useful.
 You must bring high value treats!
 Because you will be competing against difficult distractions (other dogs, cats, squirrels, people, cars, etc).

 This exercise will not necessarily make your dog walk nicely on a leash, but with repetition and practice your dog will learn that being next to you is good and he will start to do it more often.
-We are using the principles of operant conditioning.

 Like working on self control, this exercise does not require the use of treats.
 Being able to continue walking down the path will be the reward.

 Step 1: Start walking naturally, try a brisk pace.
 As soon as you feel the leash tightening, STOP (Red light when the leash is tight).
 Do not pull on the leash yourself!
+Just stop walking.

 Step 3: Repeat many times.
 Be patient, think about it as a game!
 I recommend you do many short sessions a day (5-10) in the beginning, but keep them short.

-Enjoy walks with your dog!
+Enjoy walking with your dog!